-The Board maintains an Audit Committee comprised of three of the Company's directors, Michael R. Giordano (Chairman), Peter M. Menard and Christina Wen-Chi Sung.
+The Board maintains an Audit Committee composed of four of the Company's directors, Michael R. Giordano (Chairman), Angie Chen Button, Peter M. Menard and Christina Wen-Chi Sung.
 Each member of the Audit Committee meets the independence and experience requirements of Nasdaq and the independence requirements of the SEC.
 Mr. Giordano qualifies as an "audit committee financial expert" as defined under the rules of the SEC.
 The Audit Committee assists the Board in monitoring the accounting, auditing and financial reporting practices of the Company.